mahesh147/DRSS/README.md

 # Techstack

-This project was made with python using django framework
+This project was made with python using Django framework for the backend.
+MySQL database was used as a backend db for this project.
+Frontend was done using Bootstrap, HTML5 and CSS3

+# Credits

+This desgin project was made with <3 by:

+Mahesh Chandran - Backend Engineer - github.com/mahesh147
+Joel Fintan - Frontend Engineer - github.com/joelfinz
+Aldrin Geo Alfred -  Frontend Engineer - github.com/aldrinalfred